ktodoran/README-Generator/Develop/generated/generatedREADMEFile.md

   npm install

   ## Usage
-  Open the file in VS Code.
-Through the Terminal, navigate into the Develop folder, and run "node index" to initialize the process.
-From there, you will be asked a series of questions that are required to be answered.
-Once you complete the series of questions, a beautiful, clean, and organized README file will be generated for you.
+  Through the Terminal, navigate to the Develop folder, and first run npm install to ensure all the correct packages are installed.
+Next, run the node command to start the application.
+You will then be asked a series of questions that will be required to answer.
+Once all questions have been answered correctly, a clean and organized README file will be generated.
+You will then find that README file in the dist folder.

   ## Credits
   N/A